vzeizer/MentalHealth_Analysis/README.md

 ### Histogram of the length of statements truncated in 50

-The following histogram is a simplification of the previous, where the sentences have been truncated up to just 50.
+The following histogram is a simplification of the previous, **where the sentences have been truncated up to just 50**.
 This value of 50 was found empirically by testing with values ranging from 20 up to 300, and 50 was found to be present a good trade-off between performance and computing time.

 ![logo](images/7_length_statements_truncated.png)

 ### Confusion Matrix: Count Vectorizer model 1

-In order to perform **Machine Learning modeling**, the data was split into training and testing datasets, and the MinMaxScaler was fitted and applied in the training set, as well this fitted scaler was applied in the testing set.
+In order to perform **Machine Learning modeling**, the data was split into training and testing datasets, and the **MinMaxScaler** was fitted and applied in the training set, as well this fitted scaler was applied in the testing set.
 For modeling, the simple yet robust **Logistic Regression** algorithm was used after the **Count Vectorizer** was applied.
 The results for the confusion matrix for all the classes (mental health entities) are displayed in the figure below.

 ![logo](images/8_confusionmatrix_1.png)

 ### Classification Report: Count Vectorizer model 1

 The figure below shows the classification report for all the classes for the algorithm applied in the previous part.
-By regarding precision, recall, and f1-score metrics, it is noticeable that the normal, anxiety, bipolar, and depression have a good performance, while the other classes are not being so well modeled.
-This can be explained by regarding the class imbalance presented in the dataset.
+By regarding precision, recall, and f1-score metrics, **it is noticeable that the normal, anxiety, bipolar, and depression have a good performance in the testing set**, while the other classes are not being so well modeled.
+This can be explained by regarding the class imbalance presented in this dataset.

 ![logo](images/9_classificationreport_1.png)